phuonganhniie/si-and-algorithms/README.md

 - Get inspiration for solving different coding challenges.
 - Reference different approaches and algorithms patterns.

-And I can use this repository to encourage my try to solve a freaking algorithm (because I really scared when I'm in an algorithm interview).
+And I can use this repository to encourage my try to solve any freaking algorithm (because I really scared when I'm in an algorithm interview).

 ## License 📝
 MIT